karakuri-strategist/cosmic-expansion-haskell/README.md

 # A Toy Cosmological Expansion Simulation

+This is a 2D simulation of cosmological expansion with Newtonian gravity continuously rescaled to fit the view so that the user can see the large scale structures develop.
+It's not a serious simulation, just a toy model to get a feel for how gravity and expansion can shape multi-body systems with a helpful vizualization.
 This version is written in Haskell.
 I'm working on an anologous project in Typescript to integrate into a personal website.
 When that's done I'll link that repo here.

 The project uses the Haskell build tool Stack.
 To run, use `stack run`.
 To build use `stack build`.
 It uses the Haskell module Gloss for rendering the 2D vector graphics.
 You might need to install some of Gloss's OS‑level dependencies, OpenGL and GLUT.